Dragon Venom

-Dragon Venom (2003) is the third and the final fantasy novel of The Obsidian Chronicles, a trilogy by Lawrence Watt-Evans.
+Dragon Venom (2003) is the third and the final fantasy novel of The Obsidian Chronicles, a trilogy by American speculative fiction writer Lawrence Watt-Evans.

 Plot introduction

 Arlian has discovered how to kill the dragons; he now faces an all-out war between dragons and humans.
 The Dragon Society is split between those loyal to the dragons and those loyal to themselves.
-Arlian's quest for vengeance will find many secrets of the past, including the origins of the dragons greatest foes...the gods.
+Arlian's quest for vengeance will find many secrets of the past, including the origins of the dragon's greatest foes: the gods.
 The secret is quite simple, though the dragons have kept it secret for thousands of years: when a human being – male or female – is injected with dragon venom, he or she becomes a dragonheart (a human carrying a baby dragon), lives for a thousand years and then gives birth to the dragon.
-But if dragon venom is given to a pregnant woman, then her child will become a god - the one kind of being who can defeat and dominate the dragons.
+If a dragon venom is given to a pregnant woman, then her child will become a god - the one kind of being who can defeat and dominate the dragons.
 Thousands of years ago, the dragons succeeded in killing the gods who dominated them.
 Now, Arlian has given dragon venom to his steward's wife who is carrying a child - and her baby becomes a god, bringing back the dragons' most dreaded enemy.